AlphaVS-76/House_Price_Prediction/README.md

 # House Price Prediction Documentation

-This Repository contains the source code for Predicting House Prices using Linear Regression(Machine Learning).
+This Repository contains the source code for Predicting House Prices using Linear Regression Algorithm(Supervised Learning).

+## Introduction:

+Accurately estimating the value of real estate is an important problem for many stakeholders including house owners, house buyers, agents, creditors, and investors.
+It is also a difficult one.
+Though it is common knowledge that factors such as the size, number of rooms and location affect the price, there are many other things at play.
+Additionally, prices are sensitive to changes in market demand and the peculiarities of each situation, such as when a property needs to be urgently sold.
+The sales price of a property can be predicted in various ways, but is often based on regression techniques.
+All regression techniques essentially involve one or more predictor variables as input and a single target variable as output.

 ## Tool Prerequisites:
 1. Pandas